 The multidisciplinary staff who lead the Towards Tomorrow group provide a monthly forum for parents to meet and interact with others who have shared the similar experiences of diagnosis and treatment and now loss and adjustment.
 Through discussion of wide-ranging topics — such as how to deal with birthdays, holidays, anniversaries, and people in your life — the group helps families navigate this complex journey.

 For families who do not live near New York City, the Department of Pediatrics is developing a group of parent-to-parent volunteers to enhance the Towards Tomorrow program outreach.
+For families who do not live near New York City, the Department of Pediatrics is developing a group of parent-to-parent volunteers to enhance the Towards Tomorrow program outreach.
+We also have a regular newsletter.

-For more information, please call 212-639-6850 or email email@example.com.
+For more information, please call 212-639-6850 or email [email protected].